wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 Usually, you would need to initialize the Vonage library to use the Vonage API for sending messages.
 However, the new Vonage Messages API is in beta, and Python is not supported yet.
 However, we can still use the Messages API.
 Follow along the tutorial to see how.

-Firstly, add the following code to the `views.py` file:
+First, add the following code to the `views.py` file:

 ```python
 import base64